Clusters

 • Many users are typically logged into these at the same time

-• Connections are balanced across two physical servers (vortex1 and vortex2)
+• Connections are load balanced across many servers

 Compile Nodes